licit-lab/MnMS/README.md

 MnMS relies on [HiPOP](https://github.com/licit-lab/HiPOP.git), make sure to clone it before going through the following installation guidelines.

-Using [conda](https://docs.conda.io/en/latest/miniconda.html), create and configure a new environment:
+Clone MnMS.
+Then, using [conda](https://docs.conda.io/en/latest/miniconda.html), create and configure a new environment:

 ````bash
 cd MnMS